Laminate Flooring Costs Explained [2024]

 The main misconception that many people have when buying laminate flooring is that thickness is the most important element.
 While thickness can make flooring much more realistic, it is not the be-all and end-all.
 Instead, you should consider the density of the flooring.

 Laminate flooring is usually made up of either medium-density fibreboard or high-density fibreboard (HDF) which are made of broken-down softwood fibres that are mixed with a resin binder and wax and heat-pressured into the laminate panels.
-The difference between MDF and HDF is that the latter is much more durable and sustainable, making your flooring much better.

 installing laminate floor cut

-Maintaining Laminate Flooring
+Laminate Flooring Maintenance Costs

-The good thing about laminate flooring is that it is relatively low-maintenance; therefore, does not require an extensive routine to keep it looking good.
-However, there are some things you avoid doing to keep your floor in tip-top shape.
+The good thing about laminate flooring is that it is relatively low-maintenance; therefore, it does not require an extensive routine to keep it looking good.
+However, there are some things you should avoid doing to keep your floor in tip-top shape.

 This includes avoiding harsh chemicals and instead just using water to keep it clean.
 You could also consider getting a doormat for each entrance to avoid mud being trailed in, as this will also reduce maintenance time.